 - olive oil cooking spray

-Spoon over the lasagna with a layer of roasted vegetables you have leftover, spread evenly and add as much as you can in one layer.
+- Spoon over the lasagna with a layer of roasted vegetables you have leftover, spread evenly and add as much as you can in one layer.
 Spoon some sauce over the vegetables to keep them moist.
-Sprinkle with 1 tablespoon of grated parmigiano cheese, then with 1/3 cup shredded mozzarella cheese.
+Sprinkle with 1 tablespoon of grated Parmesan cheese, then with ⅓ cup shredded mozzarella cheese.

-Rinse about 1/2 package of fresh baby spinach.
+- Rinse about ½ or use the entire package of fresh baby spinach.
 Lightly shake off excess water.

 - Add a layer of baby spinach leaves on top of the lasagna sheets.

 - Pour heavy cream or half-and-half on top of fresh spinach.